jheddings/indigo-ghpu/README.md

 Of course, replace this repository with your own in the example above.
 Providing the `self` reference to the udpater allows it to use the current plugin's logging methods and access to plugin properties.
+The plugin instannce is also used to verify several phases of the update process.

 Either as a menu option, during `runConcurrentThread`, or by whatever method you choose, use the following method to check for new versions: